almost-good/lady-pac/README.md

 ### **User Stories**
 As a user:
-1. I want a clear sense of what the site is about and how to navigate it
+1. I want a clear sense of what the site is about and how to navigate it.
 2. I want to be able to view the site and play the game on a device of my choosing.
 3. I want to know what the game is about.
 4. I want to know how to play the game.